songweizhi/Binning_refiner/README.md

 1. Bin file extension can be '.fa', '.fas' or '.fasta'.
 All bins within the same folder must have the same extension.

-1. (Optional) You may want to remove input bins which are highly contaminated or ultra small before the refining step (not that much necessary, as a quality control step will be applied after refining).
-To do this:

-    1. You need to run CheckM for quality assessment of input bins.
-CheckM_qsuber.py can help to do this all in one go, please refers to the script for how to use it.

-    1. Analysis CheckM results, Bin_filter.py was writen for this.
-To run it, you need to specifiy the bin size cutoff (in bp) and contamination cutoff in its configuration part. please refers to the script for further information.

 1. Running it

         # This pipeline is implemented in python3, please use python3 instead of python